nathanlentz/natelentz.dev-astro/README.md

 * Stori
 * Pagefind

-This blog is based on the[Cactus theme](https://github.com/chrismwilliams/astro-theme-cactus).
+This blog is based on the [Cactus theme](https://github.com/chrismwilliams/astro-theme-cactus).